 Education Services and Leadership Development

 Carmen Sandoval joined the League in 2008.
-She currently serves as the Director of Education Services and Leadership Development.
+She currently serves as the Senior Director of Leadership Development.
 In this role, Ms. Sandoval plans, implements, and coordinates the education and leadership development activities of the League.
 She oversees the Excellence in Trusteeship Program, the CEO Strategic Leadership Program, as well as the Aspiring CEO Program, and has been instrumental in developing new programs with the ACES and CSLP Advisory Committees.

 She began her career in the community college system as a work study student at El Camino College.
 As a first generation American and college student, she completed an MBA in General Management from CSU Dominguez Hills, a BA in Communications emphasis Public Relations with an Economic Minor from Chapman University, and an AA in Liberal Arts from Marymount College.